jump-dev/Pajarito.jl/README.md

 Pajarito may be accessed through MathProgBase from outside Julia by using the experimental [cmpb](https://github.com/mlubin/cmpb) interface which provides a C API to the low-level conic input format.

-## Subproblem solvers
+## MIP and Continuous solvers

-The algorithm implemented by Pajarito itself is relatively simple, and most of the hard work is performed by subproblem solvers.
-Pajarito requires two different subproblem solvers, one for mixed-integer linear problems and one for convex subproblems. **The performance of Pajarito depends on the subproblem solvers.** For best performance, use commercial solvers.
+The algorithm implemented by Pajarito itself is relatively simple, and most of the hard work is performed by the MIP outer-approximation model solver and the continuous convex subproblem models solver. **The performance of Pajarito depends on these two types of solvers.** For best performance, use commercial solvers.

-The mixed-integer linear solver is specified by using the `mip_solver` option to `PajaritoSolver`, e.g., `PajaritoSolver(mip_solver=CplexSolver())`.
-You must first load the Julia package which provides the mixed-integer linear solver, e.g., with `using CPLEX`.
+The mixed-integer solver is specified by using the `mip_solver` option to `PajaritoSolver`, e.g., `PajaritoSolver(mip_solver=CplexSolver())`.
+You must first load the Julia package which provides the mixed-integer solver, e.g., with `using CPLEX`.
+This solver is typically a mixed-integer linear solver, but if a conic problem has both second-order cones and other nonlinear cones, or if contains PSD cones, then the MIP solver can be an MISOCP solver and second-order cones may be present in the outer-approximation model.

 The convex subproblem solver is specified by using the `cont_solver` option, e.g., `PajaritoSolver(cont_solver=IpoptSolver())`.
 When given input in derivative-based nonlinear form, Pajarito requires a derivative-based nonlinear solver, e.g., [Ipopt](https://projects.coin-or.org/Ipopt) or [KNITRO](http://www.ziena.com/knitro.htm).
 When given input in conic form, the convex subproblem solver can be *either* a conic solver like [ECOS](https://github.com/JuliaOpt/ECOS.jl) *or* a derivative-based solver like Ipopt.
 If a derivative-based solver is provided in this case, then Pajarito will switch to the derivative-based algorithm by using the [ConicNonlinearBridge](https://github.com/mlubin/ConicNonlinearBridge.jl) package.
 Note that using derivative-based solvers for conic problems can cause numerical instability because conic problems are not always smooth.

 All solvers can have their parameters specified through their corresponding Julia interfaces.
-For example, you probably should turn off the output of the subproblem solvers, e.g., by using `IpoptSolver(print_level=0)`.
+For example, you may wish to turn off the output of these solvers, e.g., by using `IpoptSolver(print_level=0)` for the Ipopt solver.

 ## Pajarito solver options

-The following options can be passed to `PajaritoSolver()` to modify its behavior (**C** means conic algorithm only):
+The following options can be passed to `PajaritoSolver()` to modify its behavior (see [solver.jl](https://github.com/mlubin/Pajarito.jl/blob/master/src/solver.jl for default values); **C** means conic algorithm only):

-  * `log_level::Int` Verbosity flag: -1 for no output, 0 for minimal solution information, 1 for basic OA iteration and solve statistics, 2 for cone summary information, 3 for infeasibilities of duals, cuts, and OA solutions
+  * `log_level::Int` Verbosity flag: 0 for minimal information, 1 for basic solve statistics, 2 for iteration information, 3 for cone information
   * `timeout::Float64` Time limit for outer approximation algorithm not including initial load (in seconds)
   * `rel_gap::Float64` Relative optimality gap termination condition
   * `mip_solver_drives::Bool` Let MIP solver manage convergence and conic subproblem calls (to add lazy cuts and heuristic solutions in branch and cut fashion)